BMW 130 Valuation: 2 used car listings analysed

 Expensive

-Are you interested in buying a used medium sized family car?
-The BMW 130 is a solid choice.
-AutoUncle present 2 options sourced from various dealership websites and online marketplaces.
+Are you considering purchasing a used medium sized family car?
+Then the BMW 130 is a good option.
+AutoUncle present 1 options collected from numerous dealership websites and online marketplaces.

 The BMW 130 has an equipment variant called BMW 130 M Sport.

-When comparing the prices of used BMW 130, it is essential that you only compare with the sale prices of cars with a similar equipment variant and engine size.
-Otherwise, you might end up reaching a wrong conclusion on which car to purchase.
+In order to find the best sale price, it is important only comparing the sale prices of cars with a similar equipment variant and engine size.
+If you don't, you may reach a wrong conclusion on which car to purchase.

-The primary energy source for the BMW 130 is petrol.
+The leading fuel choice for the BMW 130 is petrol.

-The BMW 130 only exists in the hatchback body type in the UK.
-Hatchbacks seamlessly combine compact design with impressive driving dynamics and practical space.
-Their fuel efficiency and ease of parking make them a favourite choice for city dwellers.
+The BMW 130 is only available in the hatchback body type in the UK.
+Hatchbacks are versatile compact cars that meld superb driving dynamics with a surprisingly spacious interior.
+Their popularity soars among city dwellers, given their fuel efficiency and ease of parking.

-The BMW 130 has multiple competitors from the same segment.
+The BMW 130 has several competing cars from the same segment.